ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Now we have the new file in the staged area.
 It works!

-Now let's explore one more option: The patch.
+Let's explore one more option: The patch.
 This is option 5 and is the same as `git add -p`.
 Let's see:

 {%- highlight diff -%}
 What now> 5